Chimwemwe-127001/bookstore/README.md

   - Remove a selected book.

 ## Live Demo
-> Live demo link coming soon
+> Click [here](https://bookstore-chimwemwe-127001.netlify.app/) to see the live demo

 ### Built With